Becoming a guide

 We are seeking candidates who:

-• are service oriented and team players
+• are service-oriented and flexible team players;

 *Note: Candidates must be able to offer guided tours and answer complex questions in both official languages.
-Please indicate "Bilingual – English and French" in your application if you meet this criterion.
+If you fit this description, please ensure that your answer to the question “What is your working ability in Canada’s official languages?” is: Bilingual – English and French.

 Preference will be given to Canadian citizens and permanent residents.